Hi there!

 “Do I look insane?
 I know I had a mental breakdown.
 I know I had it in an airplane.
 I know it looks to you as if the same thing’s happening again, but it isn’t.
 I’m sure it isn’t… I didn’t tell you before because I wasn’t sure whether it was real or not, but I am sure now.
 It is real.”

-The point of my imagined scenario was this: we can no longer follow our earlier plans, because real-world conditions are irrevocably changed.
-Nevertheless, the aircraft must and will land: it has a finite supply of fuel, which constrains its remaining flight-time, and thus the places that might be reached to attempt a safe landing.
+But the point of my imagined scenario was this: we can no longer follow our earlier plans, because real-world conditions have irrevocably changed.
+Nevertheless, the aircraft must and will still land.
+It has a finite supply of fuel, which constrains its remaining flight-time, and thus the places that might be reached to attempt a safe landing.
 The overwhelming majority of “alternative landing sites” are manifestly unsafe, and risk catastrophic losses to both aircraft and life.
 Of those scarce few locations which are safe to attempt a landing – other nearby airfields, for instance – some will be preferable to others.
-The situation is dynamic, and time is ticking.
-So: what should everybody do next?

 Beer Ain’t Drinkin’

-More recently, I have encountered – and tried to integrate into my work– a number of concepts drawn from “systems thinking” in general, and “statistical process control” in particular.
+More recently, I have encountered – and tried to integrate into my work– a number of concepts from “systems thinking” in general, and “statistical process control” in particular.
 Among these most recent projects, I can say with total frankness, is some of the finest work of my career.
 My employer, and their clientele, seems pleased as well.
 But before any of that could happen – and indeed before it can keep happening, as a going concern – another new (yet by now familiar) conversation must always be had.

 Here, let me show you what I mean.
 It’ll be good for me, probably.